 Subject strengths of our collections include Architecture, Agriculture, American Civil War, Business, Communities, Education, Ethnically and Racially Identified Groups, Families, Government, Journalism and Communications, Medicine, Military Affairs, Notable Hoosiers, Old Northwest Territory, Organized Labor, Politics, The Professions, Religion, Social Services, Transportation (including Railroad and Interurban History) and Women.

-The Board of Trustees oversees the operation of the Indiana Historical Society, which includes a staff of approximately 80 working in Administration, Collections, Conservation, Development, Press, Marketing and Public Relations, and Public Programs.
+The Board of Trustees oversees the operation of the Indiana Historical Society, which includes a staff of approximately 80 working in Administration, Collections, Conservation, Development, Marketing and Publications, and Public Programs.
 They continue to oversee actions to promote the history of Indiana.
 Official legislation of the Indiana General Assembly provided property to IHS, upon which we constructed the current History Center.

-Our current CEO and president, John A. Herbst, joined IHS in September 2006.
+Our current CEO and president, Jody Blankenship, joined IHS in January 2019.

 By 1970, the membership of the Indiana Historical Society reached 5,000.
 The most noted of these was Eli Lilly, whose donations allowed for the building additions in 1976, and whose will helps the general financial welfare of IHS to this day.
 By 1993, the membership rose to 10,000, with 40 percent of IHS’s members living in the Indianapolis metropolitan area.